hydraulic-software/conveyor/guidebook/docs/configs/download-pages.md

 the usual locations as used by OpenSSH, but Conveyor won't log in to a server it doesn't recognize, so if you would get a new key warning from regular `ssh` you will need to log in first, to ensure the key goes into the `known_hosts` file.

+### Publishing to the App Stores

+Conveyor currently supports submitting your app to the [Microsoft Store](https://apps.microsoft.com/).
+In this case you don't use the `copied-site` command, since the "site" would actually be the store.
+Instead, you use the `ms-store-release` command.
+For details, check the [Store config documentation](windows.md#release-to-the-microsoft-store).

 ## Remote site checks

 Conveyor makes a number of checks to the published download site (if it's been published before) to ensure that users will be able to update